GitAtom-PDX/GitAtom/README.md

 Upon committing one or more Markdown files, GitAtom will automatically generate a static web site and commit all required files for you.
-You can even configure GitAtom to automatically publish your site to a remote repository upon pushing.
+You can even configure GitAtom to automatically publish your site to a remote repository upon push.

 ###### Is this drive link publicly accessible?
 Detailed information can be found [here](https://docs.google.com/document/d/1eONVONseT0Ex_Z_COYcDEAZJZb3Gb6mCPAmSxwqYNFM/edit?usp=sharing).